AP source: Duke's Krzyzewski to coach last season in 2021-22 - WTMJ

 AP Basketball Writer

-Duke Hall of Fame coach Mike Krzyzewski will coach his final season with the Blue Devils in 2021-22, a person familiar with the situation said Wednesday.
+Duke Hall of Fame coach Mike Krzyzewski will coach his final season with the Blue Devils in 2021-22, a person familiar with the situation told The Associated Press on Wednesday.

 The person said former Duke player and associate head coach Jon Scheyer would then take over as Krzyzewski’s successor for the 2022-23 season.

-The person spoke to The Associated Press on condition of anonymity because the school hasn’t commented publicly on the decision.
+The person spoke to the AP on condition of anonymity because the school hasn’t commented publicly on the decision.
 An announcement is expected later Wednesday.

-Stadium first reported news of Krzyzewski’s final season with Duke, which he has led to five national championships.
-He is the winningest coach in men’s college basketball history.
+Stadium first reported news of Krzyzewski’s final season with Duke, which he has led to five national championships, most recently in 2015.
+With 1,170 victories, he is the winningest coach in men’s college basketball history, with 1,097 of them coming during his 41 years with the Blue Devils.

+Duke missed the NCAA Tournament this past season for the first time since 1995, but the Blue Devils welcome one of the nation’s top recruiting classes for the coming season.

+Scheyer played for Krzyzewski from 2006-10, with his last season resulting in his mentor’s fourth NCAA title.
+Scheyer joined the Duke staff for the 2013-14 season and rose to his current role following the 2017-18 season.

 More AP college basketball: http://apnews.com/hub/college-basketball and http://www.twitter.com/AP_Top25